Cloudflare CDN Reference Architecture

 As more clients make requests to the origin server, the load on the network and server increases, resulting in higher latency and higher costs for resource and bandwidth use.

 From a security perspective, the origin server is also vulnerable to DDoS attacks at both the infrastructure and application layer.
 A DDoS attack could be initiated from a botnet sending millions of requests to the origin server, consuming resources and preventing it from serving legitimate clients.

 Further, in terms of resiliency, if the origin server temporarily goes offline, all content is inaccessible to users.

 Figure 1: HTTP Request with no CDN

 How a CDN tackles web application challenges

-A CDN helps address the challenges customers face around latency, performance, availability, redundancy, security, and costs. for websites and applications by caching content as close as possible to end users or those accessing the content.
+A CDN helps address the challenges customers face around latency, performance, availability, redundancy, security, and costs.
+A CDN’s core goal is to decrease latency and increase performance for websites and applications by caching content as close as possible to end users or those accessing the content.

 CDNs decrease latency and increase performance by having many data center locations across the globe that cache the content from the origin.
 The goal is to have content cached as close as possible to users, so content is cached at the edge of the CDN provider’s network.